 Iran Says It Will Stop Complying With Parts Of Nuclear Deal, A Year After U.S. Left It

 Iran's president says increased uranium enrichment will begin in 60 days if world powers don't shield it from U.S. sanctions, under the terms of the 2015 nuclear agreement.
+The move is a signal to the world that Tehran is losing patience with U.S. efforts to punish Iran economically.

-The news comes exactly one year after President Trump pulled the U.S. out of the agreement, calling it "a horrible one-sided deal."
-In August, the Trump administration restored some of the sanctions that were lifted as part of the 2015 nuclear deal.
+The news comes exactly one year after President Trump pulled the U.S. out of the 2015 Joint Comprehensive Plan of Action, calling it "a horrible one-sided deal."
+In August, the Trump administration restored some of the sanctions that were lifted as part of the deal.

 President Hassan Rouhani announced on Wednesday that Tehran will start keeping larger amounts of enriched uranium and heavy water, instead of selling the excess to other countries, as the deal requires.